-Eric Garcia is Music Director of the Boise Philharmonic and is praised for his “elegant and expressive” conducting.
+Praised for his “elegant and expressive” conducting, Eric Garcia is Music Director of the Boise Philharmonic.
+This season marks his first as Artistic Director and Conductor of the McCall Music Society SummerFest.
 Garcia previously served as Assistant Conductor of the Seattle Symphony, conducting subscription, education, pops, and community concerts.
 He served as producer for recordings on the Naxos label and conductor for Brandi Carlile’s acclaimed Columbia Records release: Live at Benaroya Hall with the Seattle Symphony.
 He has collaborated with such esteemed artists as Marvin Hamlisch, Herbie Hancock, Cirque de la Symphonie, Pink Martini, The Chieftains, Assad Brothers, and Indigo Girls.

 Garcia has served as Associate Conductor of the Eastern Music Festival and cover conductor of the Pittsburgh Symphony Orchestra.
 He has served as guest conductor with Oklahoma City Ballet, Oklahoma City Philharmonic, Octava Chamber Orchestra, Orchestra Seattle, Philharmonia Northwest, Rainier Symphony, Northwest Festival Orchestra, Greensboro Ballet, Elmhurst Symphony Orchestra, Northwest Boychoir, Pacific Youth Choir, Seattle Chamber Singers and Vocalpoint Seattle.
 This season marked Garcia’s debuts with Symphony New Hampshire and Ballet Idaho.